-G3 Disclosure Description Contents GC Disclosure on Management Approach
+G3 Disclosure Description Contents GC Disclosure on Management Approach Participation in Community and Development

 G3 Disclosure Description Contents GC SO1 CORE Nature, scope, and effectiveness of any programs and practices that assess and manage the impacts of operations on communities, including entering, operating, and exiting.
-Data for Social Contribution Activities SO9 CORE Operations with significant potential or actual negative impacts on local communities.
+Shiseido's Social Activities Social Activity- Related Data SO9 CORE Operations with significant potential or actual negative impacts on local communities.
 NA SO10 CORE Prevention and mitigation measures implemented in operations with significant potential or actual negative impacts on local communities.
-NA aspect: Corruption aspect: Public Policy aspect: Anti-Competitive Behavior
+NA aspect: Corruption

 G3 Disclosure Description Contents GC SO2 CORE Percentage and total number of business units analyzed for risks related to corruption.
-Principle 10 SO3 CORE Percentage of employees trained in organization's anti- corruption policies and procedures.
-Principle 10 SO4 CORE Actions taken in response to incidents of corruption.
-Principle 10 aspect: Compliance
+Reporting on Breaches Principle 10 SO3 CORE Percentage of employees trained in organization's anti- corruption policies and procedures.
+Human Rights Awareness and Corporate Ethics Training Principle 10 SO4 CORE Actions taken in response to incidents of corruption.
+Reporting on Breaches Principle 10 aspect: Public Policy

 G3 Disclosure Description Contents GC SO5 CORE Public policy positions and participation in public policy development and lobbying.
-Principle 1.2.3.4.
+Initiatives Related to the United Nations Global Compact Principle 1.2.3.4.
 5.6.7.8.
-9.10 SO6 ADD Total value of financial and in-kind contributions to political parties, politicians, and related institutions by country.
-Principle 10
+9.10 SO6 ADD Public policy positions and participation in public policy development and lobbying.
+Results in fiscal year 2011 "no political contribution" <target areas="" to<br="">cover : Japan></target> Principle 10 aspect: Anti-Competitive Behavior aspect: Compliance

 G3 Disclosure Description Contents GC S07 ADD Total number of legal actions for anticompetitive behavior, anti-trust, and monopoly practices and their outcomes.
+Results in fiscal year 2011 "No legal actions" <target areas="" to<br="">cover : Japan></target>

 G3 Disclosure Description Contents GC SO8 CORE Monetary value of significant fines and total number of non- monetary sanctions for noncompliance with laws and regulations.
+Results in fiscal year 2011 "No sanctions such as penalties and any other actions besides penalties" <target areas="" to<br="">cover : Japan></target> aspect: Customer Health and Safety